TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-mars-restore.md

 - [How do I recover if I lost my original machine (where backups were taken)?](https://docs.microsoft.com/azure/backup/backup-azure-file-folder-backup-faq#how-do-i-recover-if-i-lost-my-original-machine-where-backups-were-taken)
 - Steps to [re-generate passphrase](https://docs.microsoft.com/azure/backup/backup-azure-manage-mars#re-generate-passphrase)
 - [Invalid vault credentials provided: The file is either corrupted or does not have the latest information](https://docs.microsoft.com/azure/backup/backup-azure-mars-troubleshoot#invalid-vault-credentials-provided)
-    - The vault credentials provided are different from the vault this server is registered to: to recover the data to different machine, the Target machine and the source machine must be registered with the same Recovery Services vault and use the same Vault Credentials key at the time of restoration
+    - The vault credentials provided are **different from the vault this server is registered with**: to recover the data to different machine, the Target machine and the source machine must be registered with the same Recovery Services vault and use the same Vault Credentials key at the time of restoration
     - Known Limitation: The target VM's operating system version must be greater than or equal to source VM's operating system version for successful restore
     - If you are trying to restore to alternate location/server, use the same passphrase that was initially used during backup